-The FDA has set the acceptable daily intake (ADI) of saccharin at 2.3 mg/lb (5 mg/kg) of body weight.
+The FDA has set the acceptable daily intake (ADI) of saccharin at 2.3 mg per pound (5 mg per kg) of body weight.

 Depending on the recipe, saccharin can replace 50–100% of the sugar in certain food products without significantly compromising the taste or texture.

-One observational study followed 78,694 women.
-Those using artificial sweeteners gained about 2 lbs (0.9 kgs) more than non-users (
+One observational study including 78,694 women found that those using artificial sweeteners gained about 2 pounds (0.9 kgs) more than non-users (

-Instead, it leads to reduced calorie intake (94 fewer calories per meal, on average) and reduced weight (about 3 lbs or 1.4 kgs, on average) (
+On the contrary, it leads to reduced calorie intake (94 fewer calories per meal, on average) and reduced weight (about 3 pounds or 1.4 kgs, on average) (

 Saccharin is often recommended as a sugar substitute for people with diabetes.

-This is because it's not metabolized by your body.
-Therefore, it leaves your body unchanged and does not affect blood sugar levels like refined sugar does.
+This is because it's not metabolized by your body and does not affect blood sugar levels like refined sugar does.

 Few studies have analyzed the effects of saccharin alone on blood sugar levels, but several studies have looked at the effects of other artificial sweeteners.

-Some short-term studies also suggest that replacing sugar with artificial sweeteners may help blood sugar control.
+What’s more, some short-term studies suggest that replacing sugar with artificial sweeteners may help blood sugar control.
 However, the effect is usually quite small (

-Nevertheless, the majority of evidence suggests that artificial sweeteners do not significantly affect blood sugar levels in healthy people or diabetics (
+Nevertheless, the majority of evidence suggests that artificial sweeteners do not significantly affect blood sugar levels in healthy people or those with diabetes (

-This is why it is often used as a sugar alternative in medicines (
+This is why it’s often used as a sugar alternative in medicines (

 However, it's important to be aware that foods and drinks containing artificial sweeteners can still contain other ingredients that cause cavities.